pkj0421/ADis-QSAR/README.md

 Afterwards, the compounds are divided into training (train), validation (valid) and test (test) sets

-If you do not wish to generate test set (remove '-t' option)
+If you want to generate test set with other data ('-t' option)

 The default value for the validation set size is 0.2, but it can be changed ('-v' option)